EkaterinaGorbunova/real-time-chat-metamask/README.md

-# Real-time Chat runs in the browser with Ably, Nextjs, TailwindCSS, Metamask and Vercel
+# Real-time Chat with Metamask integration

 ## See the [Demo](#)

 This is a public chat allows users to exchange messages by connecting their Metamask wallet.
 Wallet address is used as the username in the chat.

+## Stack
+1. Ably
+2. NextJS
+3. Tailwind CSS
+4. Metamask
+5. Vercel

 ## Pre-requirements